 AdSense, owned by Google, is one of the advertisers who is unwillingly paying for GPT / PTC / PTS activity.
 Blogger, owned by Google, considers blogs which contain GPT / PTC / PTS advice, or derive activity / content / traffic from such techniques, as spam hosts.

 GPT / PTC / PTS uses paid participants to artificially increase traffic to participant blogs.
 A similar arrangement, but one which involves affiliate marketing networks or link farms, uses unpaid casual visitors.

 - Your blog promotes GPT / PTC / PTS / PTW, and similar make money fast and easy techniques;

 - You spend your time writing syndicated content, or promoting such activity;

-- Your blog uses these techniques to artificially generate traffic;
+- Your blog uses these, or similar, techniques to generate irrelevant and random traffic;

 - Your blog uses scraped, stolen, or syndicated content;

 - Your blog is part of a link farm or "affiliate" marketing network, with links from and to other blogs, which participate in these activities;